Stamford Bridge, East Riding of Yorkshire: Governance

-The village lies on the borders with the Ryedale district of North Yorkshire and with the City of York unitary authority.
+The village lies on the borders with the North Yorkshire and the City of York unitary authorities.
 The parish has a parish council, known as Stamford Bridge Parish Council.
 It is also within the boundaries of the Pocklington Provincial ward of East Riding of Yorkshire Council, which elects three councillors every four years.

-Population
+Demographics

 The population has increased in recent years due to substantial new housing developments on the south side of the town.